 If you’re visiting Helsinki in winter, you can simply wander around enjoying the magical atmosphere of the city covered in snow, opt for a sauna at Löyly, visit the fortified island of Suomenlinna or even treat yourself to a heli ride above the city.
 In summer, you can’t miss exploring Helsinki’s islands and urban nature, as well as its vibrant nightlife offering its best during the warm summer months.

 Getting There: There are several ferry companies travelling between Helsinki and Tallinn, with travel times ranging between 2 and 3 and a half hours.
-In Helsinki, ferries either stop at the West Harbour (a quick tram ride to the centre) or at the South Harbor, right in the middle of town.
-Opt for the latter when possible!
+We travelled with Viking Line, offering 2/4 daily departures depending on the season.
+In Helsinki, ferries stop in Katajanokka, a quick tram ride to the centre.

 by Lavina @ Continent Hop